How to apply for undergraduate courses

 Application dates and deadlines

-For undergraduate courses starting in September 2026 (including foundation degrees and deferred applications), you have from 3 September until 14 January 2026 (the UCAS equal consideration deadline) to submit your application.
+For undergraduate courses starting in September 2027 (including foundation degrees) you have from 1 September until the 13 January 2027 UCAS equal consideration deadline to submit your application.
 Universities must consider all applications received by this date equally, and do not have to consider applications received after the deadline.

 Key dates